TherapeuticsMD, Inc. (TXMD) investors to reap big returns again

 TherapeuticsMD, Inc. (NASDAQ:TXMD) trade information

-Sporting 1.29% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Aug 18 when the TXMD stock price touched $1.75 or saw a rise of 10.29%.
-Year-to-date, TherapeuticsMD, Inc. shares have moved -35.12%, while the 5-day performance has seen it change -8.72%.
-Over the past 30 days, the shares of TherapeuticsMD, Inc. (NASDAQ:TXMD) have changed -24.52%.
-Short interest in the company has seen 85.45 Million shares shorted with days to cover at 16.25.
+Despite being -2.01% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Aug 25 when the TXMD stock price touched $1.6168 or saw a rise of 9.7%.
+Year-to-date, TherapeuticsMD, Inc. shares have moved -39.67%, while the 5-day performance has seen it change -7.01%.
+Over the past 30 days, the shares of TherapeuticsMD, Inc. (NASDAQ:TXMD) have changed -21.08%.
+Short interest in the company has seen 88.91 Million shares shorted with days to cover at 17.43.

 TherapeuticsMD, Inc. (TXMD) estimates and forecasts